 John Stossel, journalist, author, and Central Park neighbor, tells the story of Balto, the sled dog whose heroic journey helped deliver diphtheria medicine to Alaska’s children in 1925.

 There are plenty of dogs to see in Central Park, but the Balto statue has been a favorite for almost a century.
 The piece pays homage to the famed sled dog who battled tundra conditions in Alaska and helped save the state’s children.

-This sculpture honors the sled dog who saved Alaska's children from a diphtheria epidemic by delivering medicine over the frozen tundra.
-In January 1925, Alaskan doctors feared a deadly diphtheria epidemic would spread among the children of Nome.
-Medicine to stop the outbreak existed, but doctors needed to travel nearly a thousand miles to Anchorage to retrieve it.
-More than 20 sled teams coordinated to make the trip through blinding snow and sub-zero temperatures.
-Lead by Balto, the team covered 53 treacherous miles back to Nome in 20 hours.
+In January 1925, a deadly diphtheria epidemic threatened the children of Nome.
+Medicine to stop the outbreak was in Anchorage, nearly a thousand miles away.
+Twenty sled dog teams relayed the medicine through blinding snow and temperatures that reached 40 degrees below zero.
+Balto, a hardy Siberian husky, led his team for the final 53 treacherous miles, arriving in Nome just 20 hours later.
 Newspapers and radio around the world followed the trek, fascinated by the brave team whose efforts eventually helped end the epidemic.

 Balto became an instant hero and media darling, and New Yorkers were quick to show their support.
 The bronze sculpture, created by Frederick G.R.
 Roth, was dedicated that same year on December 17.